 Benefits

-• Explore the Czech Republic and cultural/regional attractions
+• Explore Czechia and cultural/regional attractions

-• Present research results at end of summer virtual symposium
+• Present research results at end of summer virtual symposium to project team

 Financial Support